turingschool/launch-curriculum/module5/lessons/Week4/ProcessOptimization.md

 ### Constant Time - O(1)

 **Description:**
-- No matter how much data there is, it only takes one operation.
+- No matter how much data there is, it takes the same number of operations

 **Examples:**
 - Simple math operations and assignment operators